550+ 5-Star ReviewsWhatsApp

 This comprehensive guide will teach you everything you need to know about Artificial Intelligence, how it can benefit the healthcare sector and the ethical considerations associated with this.

-3. In 2023, AI is already aiding radiologists, powering virtual wards, and identifying patients at risk of chronic illnesses.
+3. As of 2025-26, AI is already drafting clinical notes for doctors (ambient scribes), reading mammograms and CT head scans, powering virtual wards, and flagging patients at risk of chronic illness.

 4. AI offers faster data analysis, streamlined hospital operations, and earlier disease identification, but it raises concerns about bias, data privacy, and patient trust.